rccyx/asryx/README.md

 #### SaaS

-Privacy + A round trip cloud API request requires DNS resolution + audio payload upload, queue processing, and transcript response download + needs a stable network + I'm definitely not sending my voice to a server over 150 times a day.
+I'm definitely not sending my voice to a server.

 ## Installation